AlexFromChaos/synology_hibernation_fixer/README.md

 - setting `noatime` for disk volumes
 - **persists after DSM upgrades**.
 No need to reapply the script after DSM updates (as long as Synology doesn't break something)

 The script should support all x86-based NAS models running DSM 7.
+Supported versions are 7.0, 7.1 and 7.2RC.

 Some of the fixes might be usable on DSM 6 as well, but I don't have a NAS with DSM 6 to test.